5.11.5 Recruitment and Hiring of Teachers

 school term.
 Substitute teachers are considered temporary employees and

-are not eligible for benefits except as required by law (such as workers' compensation).
+are not eligible for benefits except as required by law (such as sick time and workers' compensation).
 All substitute teachers must be cleared by the